 Even down to the last hours of his life, Bundy was blaming something else for his reprehensible actions.

 Since his arrest and even after his conviction, he had stuck to his original profession of innocence.
 However, as Bundy’s time ran out, he began to confess to murders, divulging more information as time went on.
 He confessed to 23 murders in several different states, including 11 in Washington.
-Many of the murders were unsolved cases he had not even been suspected in.
-Speaking about his murders, Bundy was asked if he had killed 36 women like it was expected at the time.
+Many of these murders were unsolved and Bundy had never been suspected as being the perpetrator.
+Speaking about his murders, Bundy was asked if he had killed 36 women.
 He cryptically responded: ‘Add another digit.’

 He described his trademark ruse of wearing a cast or sling and then enticing a woman to help him carry books or some other item to his car.
 Once here, he would knock the woman unconscious, bundle her into his car and then drive away to sexually assault them and murder them.
 During one confession with detective Robert Keppel, Bundy said: